बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 - Irregular Cash Flow: Indicates potential repayment issues.

-– High Debt-to-Income Ratio: May signal over-leverage.
+- High Debt-to-Income Ratio: May signal over-leverage and reduce your eligible loan amount.

 - Incomplete Documentation: Can lead to delays or rejection.
+Ensure all documents are verified.

 Improving your SME Loan eligibility requires strategic efforts.
 Here's how: